×

 All about Teschenite and Pyrolite Properties

 Know all about Teschenite and Pyrolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite and Pyrolite belong to Igneous Rocks.Texture of Teschenite is Phaneritic whereas that of Pyrolite is Phaneritic.
 Teschenite appears Veined and Shiny and Pyrolite appears Rough and Shiny.
-The luster of Teschenite is not available while that of Pyrolite is shiny.
+The luster of Teschenite is while that of Pyrolite is shiny.
 Teschenite is available in dark grey to black colors whereas Pyrolite is available in dark greenish - grey colors.
 The commercial uses of Teschenite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones and that of Pyrolite are creating artwork, gemstone, jewelry, source of chromite, platinum, nickel and garnet, source of diamonds.